 He loved Johnny Cash, John Wayne movies, a good cabernet, strumming his guitar, making new French dishes from his Jaques Pepin cookbooks, and spending time with his friends and family.
 He was good-natured, positive, witty, and a thoroughly good person, and his presence made the world a better place.
 A true original, he made a lasting impression on everyone he met and will be dearly missed by all who knew him.

 He is survived by his two brothers, James Snell of Cranston, RI and Fred Snell of Haynesville, ME, his step-daughters and son-in-law, Carly Anderson and Joseph Young of Astoria, NY and Lauren Anderson of Meriden, CT, countless cousins and friends, and his dear friend and former partner, Elaine Anderson of Little River, SC.
 He was predeceased by his mother Etta, stepfather Louis, beloved Aunt Betty, a number of aunts and uncles, and his dearest beagle Jessie who he fell in love with while transporting from Maine to New Hampshire for a friend before deciding to keep her.

 His memorial service will be held on Saturday, November 2nd at 2:00 pm, at Sun City Center Funeral Home located at 185 Rickenbacker Dr, Sun City Center, FL.
 Visitation will take place immediately before at 1:00 pm and a reception with food and drinks will be held directly after the service.
 His burial will take place on Monday, November 4th at 1:30 PM, at Sarasota National Cemetery where he will receive military honors.
 A separate service will be held in the spring in Haynesville, Maine.
-Donations in his memory can be made to the Beagle Freedom Project (www.bfp.org).To send flowers to the family of Stephen Rizzotti, please visit Tribute Store
+Donations in his memory can be made to the Beagle Freedom Project (www.bfp.org).To send flowers to the family or plant a tree in memory of Stephen Rizzotti, please visit Tribute Store